Amir Caspi

-Amir Caspi is a solar physicist based at the Southwest Research Institute in Boulder, Colorado.
+Amir Caspi is an American solar physicist based at the Southwest Research Institute in Boulder, Colorado.
 He is particularly known for his work on X-ray spectroscopy of the Sun and the solar corona, and for advancing the art of eclipse observations of the corona to improve scientific understanding.

-Caspi is the PI of the CubeSat Imaging X-ray Solar Spectrometer (CubIXSS), a mission currently in development for NASA's Heliophysics Division.
+Caspi is the Principal investigator of the CubeSat Imaging X-ray Solar Spectrometer (CubIXSS), a mission currently in development for NASA's Heliophysics Division.
 He has held major roles on several other CubeSats, including the predecessor Miniature X-ray Solar Spectrometer CubeSat (MinXSS).